AI Litigation: Advantages, Disadvantages, & Legal Challenges

 Skill Development for Legal Professionals

-AI litigation tools are just beginning to infiltrate the legal system, but in the coming years, they’ll be widespread.
+AI litigation tools are just beginning to infiltrate the legal system, but they’ll be widespread in the coming years.
 To make the most of these advanced tools, lawyers and law firm workers will need to upskill to learn how to leverage the impact of the software that’s available.
-As with all industries, AI isn’t designed to take over from law professionals; they’re there to supplement.
+As with all industries, AI isn’t designed to take over from law professionals; it’s there to supplement them.

 Better Decision Making